jportela/www-joaoportela/blog/2020/06/reducing-next-bundle-size.md

 ### Interpreting the results

-Each box shows us a few Node Modules that are contributing to the big bundle size.
+Each box shows us a few modules that are contributing to the big bundle size.
 The bigger the box, the bigger the module.

-We can see a bunch of small boxes that are part of Next.js and we can't really do anything about.
+We can see a bunch of boxes that are part of Next.js.
+Those are small enough to not be a worry, and are essential parts of the client side navigation, so they make sense in our client bundle.

 There's a big `react-dom` box which could be replaced by [`Preact`](https://preactjs.com/) (a mostly compatible, smaller alternative to React).
 I prefer to keep using React, since Next.js has first-class support for it (I don't want to run into any obscure issues due to updates to Preact or Next.js).
 [There's a good example](https://github.com/vercel/next.js/tree/canary/examples/using-preact) on how to use [`Preact`](https://preactjs.com/) in Next.js, if you are interested in minimizing the bundle size further.

-I've found two big modules that I could potentially move out of the client bundle:
+There are two big modules that I could potentially move out of the client bundle:

 * sanitize-html
 * marked